-For problems isolated to an individual parameter or application, please consult the Instructions for Use and configuration information.
+For problems isolated to an individual parameter or application such as event review, please consult the Instructions for Use and configuration information.

-If the instructions for use did not resolve an individual parameter problem, then another measurement server should be tried.
+If the instructions for use did not resolve an individual parameter problem, then another module or measurement server should be tried.